Rope Clutches Tighten Their Grip

 We also were interested in ease of operation and any design features that prevented unintentional opening of the clutch.
 We measured the tension needed to open a clutch under load and checked for damage to the outer cover on double braided lines.

 We also recommend Antal as a solid all-around performer, along with the Lewmar and Karver clutches.
-Going forward, well be doing some more long-term testing.
-Well be interested to see how well the Constrictor performs in action, and how well we can keep the Spinlock XAS fasteners sealed with a product that is neither polysulphide nor polyurethane.
+We’ll be interested to see how well the Constrictor performs in action, and how well we can keep the Spinlock XAS fasteners sealed with a product that is neither polysulphide nor polyurethane.

 Rope Clutches